-National Prohibition in Nevada seemed like a sure thing when it began in 1920.
-Nevadans had already begun their own statewide prohibition in 1918.
+National Prohibition in Nevada seemed like a sure thing.
+It began in 1920.
+Voters had already begun their own statewide prohibition in 1918.
 There was great support for it.

-Nevada residents had believed that Prohibition would improve health.
+People of the state believed that Prohibition would improve health.
 That it would reduce crime.
 And that it would raise morality.
 They thought it would protect the family.
 Promote prosperity.
 And help young people.
-Reality would shatter their beliefs.
+Facts would later shatter their beliefs.

 Large numbers of people refused to give up their freedom to drink.
 “Medicinal alcohol” was a problem.
 In one year, Nevada’s roughly 90,000 residents got about 10,000 prescriptions for alcohol.
 “Medicinal” of course.